Wolf spider on concrete | American Pest Management

 • Wolf Spiders: Wolf spiders, while also preferring solitude, are not aggressive towards humans.
 They actively hunt for insects and will generally avoid confrontation unless provoked or cornered.

-Luckily, bites from these spiders are generally rare.
-If you spot these spiders or suspect an infestation, contact your local pest exterminators with American Pest Management.
+If you spot these spiders or suspect an infestation, reach out to your local spider exterminators at American Pest Management.
 With over 43 years of experience, our comprehensive inspections and long-term solutions ensure your home remains spider-free, prioritizing your safety and peace of mind.

 Back to Spider Exterminators – Control – Removal